Chiral interactions, chiral states and "chiral neutrino oscillations": ``Chiral oscillations'' and negative energies

 Notice that $y_{Lh}^2 + y_{Rh}^2 = 1$.
 Using explicit expressions for $y_{Lh}$ (\ref{eq:pref}) and $y_{Rh}$ one finds that the probability $P_{LL} = |A_{LL}|^2$ coincides with that in Eq. (\ref{eq:probLL}).
 Thus, the chiral oscillations are result of interference of two components of the propagating state with positive and negative energies $E_\nu$, so that the phase difference equals $2E_\nu t$.
 Let us reiterate, the expansion (\ref{eq:stat2}) requires usage of spinor that corresponds to the negative energy solution of the Dirac equation and this is the origin of the energy split.

 Another important feature here is that since $E_\nu > p_\nu, ~ m_\nu$, the ``chiral oscillation'' length $l_{chiral} = 2\pi / 2E_\nu$ is smaller than the de Broglie as well as Compton wave lengths of neutrino: $l_{chiral} < \lambda_{dB}, ~\lambda_C$.
-The evolution of the state (\ref{eq:statev2}) corresponds to evolution with positive and negative energies simultaneously.
 Usually localization of neutrino production point is much worse than the de Broglie wave and therefore the chiral oscillations would be averaged out over uncertainty in the neutrino production point.
 If the localization $\sim \lambda_{dB} $ is possible, the uncertainty in energy would be $\delta E_\nu \sim 1/\lambda_{dB} \sim E_\nu$.
 In these circumstances oscillations will be averaged over the energy for the baseline $L \gg \lambda_{dB}$.
-So it make no sense to talk on chiral oscillations with frequency $2E_\nu$.
+So, it make no sense to talk on chiral oscillations with frequency $2E_\nu$.
 Furthermore, as we will see, the state (\ref{eq:statev2}) is unphysical and cannot be created in real physical processes.
+The evolution of the state (\ref{eq:statev2}) corresponds to evolution with positive and negative energies simultaneously.